sandrina-p/workshop-a11y-fundamentals/README.md

 To get the most out of the workshop, please do the following things in advance:

-- Install [Zoom](https://zoom.us) to join the video call.
+- **Install [Zoom](https://zoom.us)** to join the video call.
   - Turn on your video if possible, so we don't feel alone.
   - Keep your microphone muted to avoid background noises.
-- Install a modern browser: Chrome or Firefox are recommended.
+- **Install a modern browser**.
+Chrome or Firefox are recommended.
-- Familiarize yourself with the basics of a screen reader.
+- **Familiarize yourself with the basics of a screen reader**.
 During a remote workshop it's not practical to help everyone using a SR (screen reader).
 For that reason, please take some minutes to practice in advance.

   - Mac: You'll be using VoiceOver.
 [Watch this VO introduction](https://www.youtube.com/watch?v=5R-6WvAihms&t=198s)
   - Windows: Install [NVDA](https://www.nvaccess.org/) and [watch this NVDA introduction](https://www.youtube.com/watch?v=Jao3s_CwdRU).